 James joined the Army after school, where he gained experience in personnel record-keeping for several battalions.
 In 1986 he attended Moorehead State University where he majored in accounting.
 James has been a manager for many businesses, including Ace Hardware and Radio Shack.

-Garrett's skills include building and/or fabricating bimini frames, installing canvas, and installing vinyl upholstery.
+Jim's skills include building and/or fabricating bimini frames, installing canvas, and installing vinyl upholstery.
 Jim also has a bachelors in Human Services.

-In his spare time he enjoys being outdoors and going fishing!
+In his spare time he enjoys restoring his 1958 and 1959 Edsel

 Several things set us apart from other restorers: